eschuman20/dataviz-project-repo/README.md

 I created each of my visualizations separately at first, before combining into one final dashboard at the end.

 The first visualization is a scatter plot that can be modified to show the relationship between two stats (specified using the menu's above the plot) for a given year.
 A user can hover over a circle to see the name of the player and also filter the plot by league by double clicking on a league in the chart's legend.
 This plot was originally created to answer the question of "Which players are most efficient in scoring goals?" by visualizing the goals vs shots, but with the menus other statistics can be explored.
+This plot also answers the question of "What leagues have the highest goal scorers?" as the color of the circles indicates the league.
 [![image](https://github.com/eschuman20/dataviz-project-repo/blob/master/scatter_plot2.png)](https://vizhub.com/eschuman20/scatterplotwithmenus)

 The second visualization is a bar chart of the top 5 players in a specified league and year.
 Different statistics, leagues, and years can be explored using the menus.
 This chart was orginally created to answer the question of "Which players have scored the most goals?" but can be utilized to answer many other questions related to other stats.